yesitsfebreeze/Thread/obsidian/THE-THREAD-SRD.md

 > Example: FIT 3, RES 0, INS 0, makes you strong... but not very bright.

 ---
-# Stress
+# Infection

-**Stress** measures how much strain your character can endure before they collapse.
+**Infection** measures how much spores your character can endure before they collapse.
 It represents physical exhaustion, mental pressure, and emotional weight all at once.

-Each character begins with a **Composure of 3**.
+Each character begins with a **Resistance of 3**.
-Whenever you **lose a conflict**, you gain Stress equal to the declared Threat Level.
-Some **Artifacts** may also require you to take Stress in order to use them.
+Whenever you **lose a conflict**, you gain Spores equal to the declared Threat Level.
+Some **Artifacts** may also require you to take Spores in, in order to use them.

-If your Stress reaches your **Composure**, your character **collapses**.
+If your Spore-Infection reaches your **Resistance**, your character **collapses**.

 ---
 # Collapse

-When your **Stress** reaches your current **Composure**, your character collapses.
+When your **Infection** reaches your current **Resistance**, your character collapses.
 This doesn’t mean they are gone forever, but it does mean they can be an active part of role-play, for now.
 At this moment, your character becomes an **Encounter** — part of the world rather than a player’s protagonist.

 Once the encounter you became is resolved or leaves the story, you return as your character.
 When you awaken, increase your **Composure by +1** up to a maximum of **12**.